iai-group/DialogueKit/docs/evaluation.md

 # Evaluator module

-The evaluator module in DialogueKit aims to allow for evaluation of conversational agents by supporting standard metrics.
+The evaluator module in DialogueKit aims to allow for the evaluation of conversational agents by supporting standard metrics.

 ## Overview

 | Category      | Metric    | Explanation
 |---------------|-----------|------------
 | Task-oriented | AvgTurns  | Average number of turns across conversations.